Haxxnet/Compose-Examples/README.md

 Software that does not fit in another section.

 - [Monkeytype](examples/monkeytype) - The most customizable typing website with a minimalistic design and a ton of features.
 Test yourself in various modes, track your progress and improve your speed.
-- [Reactive-Resume](examples/rxresume) - A one-of-a-kind resume builder that keeps your privacy in mind.
-Completely secure, customizable, portable, open-source and free forever.
-- [Nginx + PHP](examples/nginx-php) - Nginx is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
-Combined with PHP, a general-purpose scripting language geared toward web development, server-side functions can be implemented for the webs.
-- [Domainmod](examples/domainmod) - DomainMOD is an open source application used to manage your domains and other internet assets in a central location.
-- [Snipe-IT](examples/snipe-it) - Snipe-IT is a free, open source IT asset management system written in PHP.
 - [Network-Multitool](examples/network-multitool) - Multi-arch multitool for container network troubleshooting.
 - [IT-Tools](examples/it-tools) - Collection of handy online tools for developers, with great UX.
-- ~~[GCHQ CyberChef](https://gchq.github.io/CyberChef/)~~ - The Cyber Swiss Army Knife - a web app for encryption, encoding, compression and data analysis.

 ## 🌟 Star History
 [![Star History Chart](https://api.star-history.com/svg?repos=Haxxnet/Compose-Examples&type=Date)](https://star-history.com/#Haxxnet/Compose-Examples&Date)